synesthesia/site2019/content/post/2022/2022-09-15-bursty-backlogs/index.md

 The writer then looks at data on [how quickly famous scientists responded to letters](https://arxiv.org/abs/physics/0510117) - a process involving choice and prioritisation - which found that this behaviour also followed a power law, albeit with an exponent of -1.5.

-He then references [Barabási 2005](https://arxiv.org/abs/cond-mat/0505371) ([analysis](https://static-content.springer.com/esm/art%3A10.1038%2Fnature03459/MediaObjects/41586_2005_BFnature03459_MOESM1_ESM.pdf)) [^1] which showed that if task selection was based on unique probability of selection for each task (roughly proportional to the priority) then the result was a power law with exponent -1, just as in the original [data](https://arxiv.org/abs/1901.01621).
+He then references Barabási 2005 [^1] ([my summary note](https://garden.synesthesia.co.uk/references/Barabasi2005)) which showed that if task selection was based on unique probability of selection for each task (roughly proportional to the priority) then the result was a power law with exponent -1, just as in the original [data](https://arxiv.org/abs/1901.01621).

 The rest of the post is some open-ended speculation on how specific real-world selection behaviour might map to this model.